aralejs/upload/README.md

 **2013-12-10** `1.1.0`

 1. Add upload progress for html5 uploader
-2. change event add filesObj at second argument.
+2. change function argument change to a files list.
 3. fix multiple attribute.
 4. fix this in change function